Table of Contents

 Most commercial cleaning contracts operate under one of two models: fixed monthly pricing or variable pricing.
 Fixed models provide predictable budgeting.
 Variable pricing adjusts based on usage, scope changes, or consumable supply.

-Base pricing should clearly state what is included.
+Base pricing should clearly state what is included in the commercial cleaning contract inclusions.
 That usually covers agreed routine cleaning tasks.
 Periodic services, consumables, and emergency call-outs are often treated as additional charges.

 Factors that drive price variation include: